Laha988017/spring-learn/README.md

 # spring-learn

-The project illustrates JDBC implementation with Spring JDBC template
+The demo project that illustrates JDBC implementation with Spring JDBC template